coryjquirk/GPT-LangChain-haikus/README.md

 # Dependency Installation:
-`pip install steamlit langchain openai wikipedia chromadb tiktoken` steamlit - used to build the app langchain - used to build llm workflow openai - needed to use openai gpt wikipedia - used to connect gpt to wikipedia
+`pip install streamlit langchain openai wikipedia chromadb tiktoken` streamlit - used to build the app langchain - used to build llm workflow openai - needed to use openai gpt wikipedia - used to connect gpt to wikipedia